History of same-sex unions

 This is a history of same-sex unions in cultures around the world.
 Various types of same-sex unions have existed, ranging from informal, unsanctioned, and temporary relationships to highly ritualized unions that have included marriage.
 State-recognized same-sex unions have recently become more widely accepted, with various countries recognizing same-sex marriages or other types of unions.
-A celebrated achievement in LGBT history occurred when Queen Beatrix signed a law making Netherlands the first country to legalize same-sex marriage.
+A celebrated achievement in LGBT history occurred when Queen Beatrix signed a law making Netherlands the first country to legalize same-sex marriage in 2001.

 Old World

 Classical Europe, Middle East, and China

 There is history of recorded same-sex unions around the world.
 Various types of same-sex unions have existed, ranging from informal, unsanctioned relationships to highly ritualized unions.

-Same-sex unions were known in Ancient Greece and Rome, ancient Mesopotamia, in some regions of China, such as Fujian province, and at certain times in ancient European history.
+Same-sex unions were known in Ancient Greece and Rome, ancient Mesopotamia, in some regions of China and at certain times in ancient European history.

-Same-sex marital practices and rituals were more recognized in Mesopotamia than in ancient Egypt.
-The Almanac of Incantations contained prayers favoring on an equal basis the love of a man for a woman and of a man for man.

-In the southern Chinese province of Guangdong, during the Ming dynasty period, females would bind themselves in contracts to younger females in elaborate ceremonies.
-Males also entered similar arrangements.
-This type of arrangement was also similar in ancient European history.

-An example of egalitarian male domestic partnership from the early Zhou dynasty period of China is recorded in the story of Pan Zhang & Wang Zhongxian.
-While the relationship was clearly approved by the wider community, and was compared to heterosexual marriage, it did not involve a religious ceremony binding the couple.